 Main comments raised during the public consultation Ancient footpaths and other sites of historical or archaeological significance should be protected.
 The history and heritage of the NA should be promoted.
 The historic buildings of the NA should be protected.
-Objective (HH) To facilitate promotion of the history and preservation of the heritage of the NA.
+Objective (HH) i.
+To facilitate promotion of the history and preservation of the heritage of the NA.
 Aspirational objectives (HH) ii.
 Formally establish specified important local buildings as non-designated heritage assets, both inside and outside the Conservation Areas. iii.
-Seek ways to enable both residents and visitors to gain a greater understanding of the long history of the NA.
+Seek ways to enable both residents and visitors to gain a greater understanding of the long history of the NA. iv.
+Improve the access to the canal through the NA, whilst preserving and supporting ecology.
 Notes Section 8 of the VALP, "Built Environment", includes much information about heritage assets, with Conservation Areas identified as one category of heritage asset.
 Policy BE1 of the VALP, "Heritage assets", in particular provides protection for Conservation Areas, specifying "All development, including new buildings, alterations, extensions, changes of use and demolitions, should seek to conserve heritage assets in a manner appropriate to their significance, including their setting".
 As there are three designated Conservation Areas in the NA, the VALP already makes a major contribution towards the concern of residents about protection of historic buildings and their environment.
 C4 Protection of public rights of way.
 (RoWIP BC 2020-30).